Table of Contents[Hide][Show]

 Highland Lakes Bluebonnet Trail

-Take a day (or two) and drive through the Texas hill country on the Bluebonnet Trail.
+Take a day (or two) and drive through the Texas Hill Country on the Bluebonnet Trail, a self-guided driving tour.

 Burnet – The Bluebonnet Capital

 The best place to start the Highland Lakes Bluebonnet Trail is in Burnet (pronounced burn-it).
 After all, it’s the Bluebonnet Capital of Texas.
 Burnet, Texas, is located 60 miles northwest of Austin and directly west of Georgetown on Highway 29.
-Residents and visitors celebrate the blooming wildflowers at the annual Bluebonnet Festival the second weekend of April.
+Residents and visitors celebrate the blooming wildflowers at the annual Bluebonnet Festival April 8th-10th 2022.

 TravelingMom Tip: Consider renting an RV for your Texas bluebonnet adventure.
 RV travel means you have the freedom to follow the flowers.

 From Burnet, head south on Highway 281 to Marble Falls.
 As you approach Marble Falls, look for the Bluebonnet House at 4554 N. US Highway 281.
 The mid-19th century abandoned home sits in a field of wildflowers and is a popular place to take pictures.
 While in Marble Falls, make sure to stop by the Blue Bonnet Cafe for a piece of their legendary pie.
-The Convention and Visitors Bureau has free maps of the Highland Lakes Bluebonnet Trail.
+The Convention and Visitors Bureau Visitor’s Center has free maps of the Highland Lakes Bluebonnet Trail at 801 Highway 281.

 Johnson City and Fredericksburg